splunk/splunk-connect-for-syslog/docs/gettingstarted/ansible-docker-swarm.md

 ``` yaml
 --8<---- "ansible/inventory/inventory_swarm.yaml"
 ```
 3. You can run your cluster with one or more manager nodes.
 One advantage of hosting SC4S with Docker Swarm is that you can leverage the Swarm internal load balancer.
-See your [Docker documentation](https://docs.docker.com).
+See your Swarm Mode documentation at [Docker](https://docs.docker.com).

 4. You can also provide extra service configurations, for example, the number of replicas, in the `/ansible/app/docker-compose.yml` file:
 ``` yaml